 “…protect, mitigate and enhance fish and wildlife, including related spawning grounds and habitat, on the Columbia River and its tributaries … affected by the development, operation and management of [hydroelectric projects] while assuring the Pacific Northwest an adequate, efficient, economical and reliable power supply.”

 The Council’s Columbia River Basin Fish and Wildlife Program is one of the largest regional efforts in the nation to recover, rebuild, and mitigate impacts of hydropower dams on fish and wildlife.
 As a planning, policy-making, and reviewing body, the Council develops and monitors the program, which is funded by the Bonneville Power Administration and implemented by tribal, state, and federal fish and wildlife managers and others.
 The Council adopted the first fish and wildlife program in November 1982.
-The latest revision of the program, in 2000, marked a significant departure from past versions, which consisted primarily of a collection of measures directing specific activities.
-In contrast, the 2000 Program establishes a basinwide vision for fish and wildlife along with four overarching biological objectives:
+The 2000 program, marked a significant departure from past versions, which consisted primarily of a collection of measures directing specific activities.
+The 2000 Program establishes a basinwide vision for fish and wildlife along with four overarching biological objectives:

 A Columbia River ecosystem that sustains an abundant, productive, and diverse community of fish and wildlife